-This guide, written by glass enclosure and door expert Jake Barr and owner of Pioneer Glass, Dave Brunell, is for anyone exploring new shower doors or frameless shower enclosures.
-We walk you through all your glass door and enclosure options so you can make the best decision for your specific project.
+This guide to frameless shower enclosures and shower doors was written by glass enclosure and door expert Jake Barr and Dave Brunell, owner of Pioneer Glass.
+We walk you through all your glass door and shower enclosure options so you can make the best decision for your specific project.

 Bathroom design has changed dramatically over the last five years.
 Homeowners are building much larger bathrooms and using more elaborate fixtures and tiles.
 For them, the purpose of the master bath has changed.
-Many people are looking for an oasis or spa-like bathroom that is both relaxing and elegant, or crisp and airy.
+Many people are looking for an oasis or spa-like bathroom that is relaxing, elegant, or crisp and airy.
 Others have smaller bathrooms and want to maximize the space with a sleek update.
-Regardless of their personal design preferences they all want one thing, frameless shower glass.
-Most consumers have limited knowledge about shower enclosures and doors.
+Regardless of their personal design preferences, they all want one thing: frameless shower glass.
+Most consumers need more knowledge about shower enclosures and doors.
 This article will help you make wise decisions to build your dream shower.

 For more information about all shower enclosure types:

-This may sound simple but there is a big difference here.
-Regular, clear glass has a green tint to it and in a window with very thin glass you may not even notice it.
-Frameless shower enclosures and doors use ⅜” and ½” glass which maximizes the green tint and it becomes quite noticeable.
-Super clear, low iron glass is a much cleaner look and will display your tile or marble dramatically better if you are going for a crisp and airy look.
-Of the customers who come in and actually see the difference over 95% choose low iron glass for their enclosures despite its higher price point.
+This may sound simple, but there is a big difference here.
+Regular, clear glass has a green tint, and in a window with very thin glass, you may not even notice it.
+Frameless shower enclosures and doors use ⅜” and ½” glass, which maximizes the green tint and becomes quite noticeable.
+Super clear, low iron glass has a much cleaner look and will display your tile or marble dramatically better if you are going for a crisp and airy look.
+Of the customers who come in and see the difference, over 95% choose low iron glass for their enclosures despite its higher price point.

 By and large, most frameless showers use low iron or regular clear glass.
 However, some customers prefer a more obscure privacy glass like frosted (acid wash) or a more decorative pattern.
 There are generally two reasons for this.
-One is that they believe an obscure glass will hide any dirt and film better and result in less cleaning time.
-While that may be correct, with modern glass treatment it is less a factor.
-Second, by far the majority of customers who prefer not to have see-through glass are looking for privacy.
-If privacy is your primary concern, be aware that in the frameless glass world the increase in price for “specialty glass” is significant.
-Luckily there is a better way to accomplish this.
+One is that they believe an obscure glass will hide any dirt and film better, resulting in less cleaning time.
+While that may be correct, with modern glass treatment, it’s less a factor.
+Second, most customers who prefer not to have see-through glass are looking for privacy.
+If privacy is your primary concern, be aware that in the frameless glass world, the increase in price for “specialty glass” is significant.
+Luckily, there is a better way to accomplish this.
 Modern technology allows us to now paint into the glass.
 If the obscuring patterned glass is too big of a price jump, we can still meet your needs by adding a privacy band or a fading privacy band.

-This ensures no one can see in from the knees to the shoulders while still providing a nice view of your tile and a bright open view of your bathroom.
+This ensures no one can see in from the knees to the shoulders while providing a nice view of your tile and a bright, open view of your bathroom.

 There is a lot of confusion about glass treatments to help protect the glass from dulling or etching.
-You could elect not to purchase any coating, though we will strongly urge against that.
-Untreated glass will get dirtier quicker and be harder to clean.
+You could choose not to buy any coating, though we’d strongly urge against that.
+Untreated glass will get dirtier quickly and be more challenging to clean.
 In addition, untreated glass will pit and fog much sooner than treated or coated glass.
-For a reasonable amount of money you can add protection in one of two ways.
+You can add protection in one of two ways for a reasonable amount of money.
 The first way is to use a pour-on treatment generally with a ten year warranty.
 We have had good luck with this treatment approach.
-However, for a similar price you can purchase ShowerGuard which is a coating that is fused to the surface during manufacture.
-We are big fans of ShowerGuard and it has a lifetime warranty to the original owner.
+However, for a similar price, you can purchase ShowerGuard, which is a coating that is fused to the surface during manufacture.
+We are big fans of ShowerGuard, which has a lifetime warranty for the original owner.
 Personally, I cannot imagine going through the time and expense of a new bathroom and not using some type of glass treatment.

-Many customers who are looking for glass for their bathtub think they are limited to old fashioned framed sliding doors.
-While these are still available there is no reason why you cannot have sleek frameless shower glass.
-Barn type rolling frameless shower doors can work well with tubs and with a side knee-wall.
+Many customers who are looking for glass for their bathtubs think they are limited to old-fashioned framed sliding doors.
+While these are still available, there is no reason why you cannot have sleek, frameless shower glass.
+Barn-type rolling frameless shower doors can work well with tubs and with a side knee wall.
 And who says you have to use a sliding door on a tub?
 Frameless doors and panels work fine as well.

-Real steam showers have track on all the walls and gaskets on the door and transom window over the door.
-They are equipped with a steam generator and while they have use as a regular shower they are built to be your private steam room.
+Real steam showers have a track on all the walls, gaskets on the door, and a transom window over the door.
+They are equipped with a steam generator, and while they have used as a regular shower, they are built to be your private steam room.
 Customers who purchase them are serious about getting the health and lifestyle benefits of true steam.
-Because the basic idea of calibrating the amount of steam centers on the operation of the transom vent, u channel track is usually used on the sides to prevent steam leakage.
-Some customers prefer channels and some clips for the appearance.
-While technically not completely steam-tight they perform well.
+Because the basic idea of calibrating the amount of steam centers on the operation of the transom vent, the u-channel track is usually used on the sides to prevent steam leakage.
+Some customers prefer channels and some clips for appearance.
+While technically not completely steam-tight, they perform well.